 Understanding Your Choices: 55+ Active Adult Living Or Senior Housing

-55+ Active Adult Communities
+What are 55+ Active Adult Living Communities?

-55+ lifestyle communities are 55+ age restricted communities that offer resort-style amenities and social activities.
 These may be ownership, rental or land lease communities.

 Independent Living (IL)

 Independent Living Communities are ideal for individuals who can still live independently but enjoy having access to assistance when needed.
 Services include dining, medical care, entertainment and more.
-Hospitality services, such as housekeeping, meals, and laundry may or may not be included in the monthly rental, but are typically available.
+Hospitality services, such as housekeeping, meals, and laundry may or may not be included in the monthly rental but are typically available.

-Assisted Living (AL)
+Nursing Home vs Assisted Living

 Continuing Care Retirement Communities (CCRC)